Fuchsia development#

 Uploading to CIPD#

-Pigweed infrastructure uploads bt-host
+Pigweed infrastructure uploads bt-host artifacts to

 fuchsia/prebuilt/bt-host and fuchsia/prebuilt/bt-hci-virtual via the